 The summary unaudited pro forma income statement and other financial data for the fiscal year ended March 31, 2004 and the nine months ended December 31, 2004 have been prepared to illustrate the effects of the Medtech acquisition, the Bonita Bay acquisition, the Vetco acquisition, the corporate reorganization and the sale of 23,333,333 shares of common stock at an assumed initial public offering price of \$15.00 per share (the mid-point of the range set forth on the cover page of this prospectus), less the estimated underwriting discounts, commissions and estimated offering expenses payable by us, and the application of the net proceeds therefrom as described under "Use of Proceeds," as if they had occurred on April 1, 2003.
 Bonita Bay, Spic and Span and Vetco historically utilized a December 31 fiscal year.
-For purposes of the year ended March 31, 2004 data presented herein, the historical December 31, 2003 period was used for these businesses.
-The summary unaudited pro forma balance sheet as of December 31, 2004 gives effect to the corporate reorganization and the sale of 23,333,333 shares of common stock at an assumed initial public offering price of \$15.00 per share (the mid-point of the range set forth on the cover page of this prospectus), and the application of the net proceeds therefrom as described under "Use of Proceeds," as if they had occurred on that date.
+For purposes of the year ended March 31, 2004 data presented herein, the historical December 31, 2003 was used for these businesses.
+The summary unaudited pro forma balance sheet as of December 31, 2004 gives effect to the corporate reorganization and the sale of 23,333,333 shares of common stock at an assumed initial public offering price of \$15.00 per share (the mid-point of the range set forth on the cover page of this prospectus), and the application of the net proceeds therefrom as described under "Use of Proceeds," as if they had occurred on the terform as described under "Use of Proceeds," as if they had occurred on that date.